-The Ministry of Long-Term Care has renewed the Personal Support Worker Education Fund for Long-Term Care.
-The fund provides tuition and backfill reimbursement for personal support workers (PSW) and other team members working in Ontario long-term care (LTC) homes to participate in continuing education and professional development.
+This Ministry of Long-Term Care-funded program provides tuition and backfill reimbursement for personal support workers (PSW) and other team members working in Ontario long-term care (LTC) homes to participate in continuing education and professional development.

-All LTC homes in Ontario are eligible to enroll for funding for tuition and backfill pay for team member training in the following education options.
+All LTC homes in Ontario are eligible to enroll for funding for tuition and backfill pay for team member training in the following: